by-student-2017/skprogs-v.0.2.1/README.rst

 =======
 - As pointed out in literature [1], basis functions are important (especially in the s-band).
 [1]
 - Hence, to reproduce the KS matrix elements with Slater-type orbitals, special basis sets would need to be constructed to handle steep confinement potentials.
 [1]
+- I'm not quite sure what to do with the parameters regarding "SlaterAtom".
+Even if MaxPowers is increased, Nb etc. (especially the s band) will differ greatly from the QE (DFT) results.

 Future plans